SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

       - About Us Page - Users can find information about the company's values and services.
       - Join Us Page - Users can see the membership options available.
       - Contact Us Page - Users can contact the company through the contact form or find other points of contact.
-      - Thank You Page - Upon successfully submitting contact form, the user will receive a "Thank you" page acknowledging their enquiry and giving details about response times.
+      - Thank You Page - Upon successfully submitting the contact form, the user will receive a "Thank you" page acknowledging their enquiry and giving details about response times.
     * The website is responsive on all devices.
-    * User can find all social media links and contact information within the footer of every page.
+    * Users can find all social media links and contact information within the footer of every page.
 Social media links open in new tabs.
-    * Users will receive a 404 Page on their screen if they attempt to direct to a page which does not exist.
+    * Users will receive a 404 Page if they attempt to direct to a page which does not exist.
     * Navigation:
-      * User can land on any page of the website and find what they need within 3 clicks.
+      * Users can land on any page of the website and find what they need within 3 clicks.
-      * Navigation bar available on every page and has links to every page (excluding "Thank you" page).
+      * Navigation bar is available on every page and has links to all pages (excluding "Thank you" page).
       * About Us page has a button which redirects to the Join Us page.
       * Join Us page has a button beneath each membership option that redirects to the Contact Us page.
       * The Send Enquiry button redirects to a "Thank You" page to confirm form submission.
 From this page the user can navigate throughout the entire website using the navigation bar.
       * User is redirected to Home Page when clicking on the logo.
       * The buttons move the user through the website in the order of the pages without skipping pages and without inconveniencing the user.

   * Future Features: